chirag127/Visual-Time-Travel2/README.md

 Check out our [Visual Time Travel Website](https://chirag127.github.io/Visual-Time-Travel2/) for more information and installation instructions.

+The website includes:

+-   Comprehensive overview of features and functionality
+-   Step-by-step installation guide
+-   Detailed privacy policy explaining data handling and permissions
+-   Dark-themed responsive design for optimal viewing on all devices

 ## 🧪 Features

 -   **Automatic Screenshot Capture**: Captures screenshots when you navigate to new tabs